The Short Answer

 Bottom Line

-Blackstone (BX) is generally classified as haram or doubtful for most Muslim investors.
+Blackstone (BX) is haram on this current screen.
 While the corporate-level fee-based business model is permissible in isolation, the underlying activities of the managed funds — particularly the Blackstone Credit and Insurance segment's conventional-lending business — derive fees from interest-bearing activities that are categorically prohibited in Islamic law.

 Cautious Muslim investors should avoid BX in favor of permissibly-screened alternatives.
 Investors who hold BX in a diversified index fund and apply a relaxed view of fee-based asset managers should still apply purification of the substantial portion of fees derived from credit, insurance, and hedge-fund-solutions activities.